irssi-import/contrib-w32installer/shared/README.txt

 When running Irssi for Windows, Irssi's Perl functionality, /help and /away commands may exhibit strange behavior.

-To restore ensure that this functionality works properly, run the following Irssi commands:
+To ensure that this functionality works properly, run the following Irssi commands:

 	/set awaylog_file ~/.irssi/away.log
 	/set help_path share/irssi/help